helm/community/hips/hip-00NN.md

 - The documentation should note the security caveat listed above
 - The documentation should provide the recommendation to prefer registries to git, if possible
 - The documentation should note the implications of git being mutable with a recommendation of pinning to specific hashes
+- The documentation could list the examples for various git protocols, but mention that Helm supports whatever `git clone` supports

 ## Reference implementation